Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 the fair cash value of any supportive living facility established under Section 5-5.01a of the Illinois Public Aid Code, in assessing the facility, a local assessment

 officer must use the income capitalization approach.
-For the purposes of this Section, gross potential income must not exceed the maximum individual Supplemental Security Income (SSI) amount, minus a resident's personal allowance as defined at 89 Ill Admin.
+For the purposes of this Section, gross potential income must not exceed the maximum individual Supplemental Security Income (SSI) amount, minus a resident's personal allowance as defined at 89 Ill.
+Adm.
 Code 146.205, multiplied by the number of apartments authorized by the supportive living facility certification.

 (b) When assessing supportive living facilities, the local assessment